EIP Week will take place virtually from August 1 – 4, 2023.

 For how long must an employer hold open an offer made through Preview?

 Offers made to students through Preview will remain open for 21 days after the date of the offer letter.
-Upon student request, employers should grant extensions to hold offers open for 14 days after the last day of EIP.
+For any offer made before the last day of EIP Week, before the offer expires, a student may extend up to two such offers for 14 days after the last day of EIP Week.
+This applies to all employers, regardless of summer program size.

-Employers with anticipated summer programs of fewer than 15 students for a given office may receive a Small Program Exception, reducing the offer period to 14 days after the date of the offer letter, or if an extension is requested, for 14 days after the last day of EIP.
-Additional extensions may be granted on a case-by-case basis.
-See our recruiting policies regarding exceptions and extensions.
+Employers with anticipated summer programs of fewer than 15 students for a given office may receive a Small Program Exception for that office, reducing the offer period to 14 days after the date of the offer letter.

 If a student does not bid on an employer through Preview, does that mean the employer is not a top choice for that student?